ondrolexa/pypsbuilder/docs/tutorial.rst

 .. highlights::

    Note that double-click name of univariant (or invariant) line will populate `Modes` and `Full output` panes at the bottom of application, so you can always check what is going on along lines.
+Double-clicking of tabs heading open outputs in separate window.

 .. image:: images/psbuilder_finished.png